 The peas will look something like this after centrifuging.
 The pea puree has separated into three layers: a layer of pea water on top, a thin layer of pea fat (the pea butter) in the middle, and a layer of pea solids at the bottom.
 Pour off the water and reserve it for later.

 Carefully scrape the pea butter off of the pea solids.
 Pea butter is smooth and creamy.
 Reserve the pea butter for later.
 Next, scoop out the pea solids and dehydrate them.
-I spread the solids out on two trays and put them in the oven overnight at 180 deg F. Take the dried-out pea solids and pulverize them into a powder in a blender.
-In a Blendtec, one 50 second cycle at speed level 10 should be sufficient to create pea flour.
+I spread the solids out on two trays and put them in the oven overnight at 180 deg F. Take the dried-out pea solids and blend them to create pea flour.

 At the end of this process I was left with:

 - 760 g of pea water

 - 231 g of pea flour

 I started with 4 lbs of frozen peas.
 A pea yields 3% fat, so my 58 g yield of pea butter is perfect.